eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 utimers
 ^^^^^^^

+  Description: lists all active secondly timers.

-  Returns: a list of active secondly timers.
-Each entry in the list contains the number of minutes left till activation, the command that will be executed, the timerID, and the remaining number of repeats.
+  Returns: a list of active secondly timers, with each timer sub-list containing the number of minutes left until activation, the command that will be executed, the timerID, and the remaining number of repeats.
+Additionally, if the -names argument is specified, an additional field displaying the user-provided name for the timer will be shown (or empty if no name was provided).

   Module: core